 There is no difference indicated between the terms slow cooker and crock pot.
 Note that a Crock-Pot is a registered brand of slow cooker.

-Slow cooker Style & Design
+Slow Cooker Style and Design

-Size is Most Important
+Size Is Most Important

 Most slow cookers are round, but there are many oval models available.
 The oval shape is quite popular and more versatile for a variety of foods such as a whole chicken or ribs.